2003-05 Celica GTS (North America) Manual or Automatic

 Needed to complete the install (sold separately!):

-A simpler option which also maintains full OBD2 functionality is the GReddy eManage Ultimate.
-It is the most powerful piggyback system that’s ever been available and handles the tuning for this application very well.
+The GReddy eManage Ultimate is the most powerful piggyback system that’s ever been available and handles the tuning for this application very well.
 When you select this option we include a pretuned eManage Ultimate main unit plus Plug N Play harness.

 Many other standalone systems are capable of working with this kit but require custom install and tuning and MWR provides no wiring or base map support for these options.